TheBlode/Evolution-Gaming-Scripts/README.md

 4) Pick the "Chrome Extension" folder.

 5) Done!
-Currently, the bot is hardcoded to work with Unibet.
-However, you can change the URL to your own casino by editing line 24 in `manifest.json` (located in the Chrome Extension folder).
+Load up your game on your favourite casino and enjoy!

 NB: The Chrome Extension will only work if you load the game directly (ie not in a casino iFrame).